How do I close comments on older posts?

 Closing comments on older posts that are already published

-- Select all of the posts that you want to close comments on.
+2. Select all the posts you want to close comments on.

-- You’ll see the bulk editing screen.
-Under the Comments drop-down menu select ‘Do not allow’.
-Under Pings select ‘Do not allow’ as well.
+4. Under the Comments drop-down menu select “Do not allow”.
+Under Pings select “Do not allow” as well.
 Leave the rest of the options untouched and click “Update” to save those changes.

 Closing comments on future posts automatically